-Types of Male Fertility Testing
+What are the Types of Male Fertility Testing?

 The semen analysis is the most important test in the male infertility workup.
 First, a sample of the patient's semen is collected, most often through masturbation, and sent to a laboratory for testing.
 Then the lab analyst looks at several important metrics that directly impact male fertility.
 These include: